 Gleneagle Asset Management Limited (ABN 29 103 162 278) trading as Fusion Markets, is the issuer of the Fusion Markets Products described in this communication.
 Trading in Fusion Markets Products involves the potential for profit as well as the risk of loss which may vastly exceed the amount of your initial deposit and is not suitable for all investors.
 You should read all of these Financial Product Service Terms, the Product Disclosure Statement (PDS) and the Financial Services Guide (available on our website) carefully, consider your own financial situation, needs and objectives for investing in these Fusion Markets Products and obtain independent financial advice.- 2.
 FP Markets

 FP Markets has been serving both experienced and beginner traders since 2005.
 The global brokerage operates under the regulation of the Australian Securities and Investments Commission (ASIC) and the Cyprus Securities and Exchange Commission (CySEC).
-More than 10,000 instruments, including 60 currency pairs, are available for trading via two primary account types, Raw and Standard.
+When testing the broker, we were able to explore more than 10,000 financial instruments, including 60 currency pairs, are available for trading via two primary account types, Raw and Standard.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 73.33% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 Founded in 2014, BlackBull Markets supports over 26,000 tradable symbols, including 70 major, minor, and exotic currency pairs.
-The instruments are tradable via several third-party platforms, including TradingView, MT4, MT5, and cTrader, along with the broker’s proprietary BlackBull CopyTrader and Invest software.
-The company operates in line with the regulations set forth by the financial authorities of New Zealand and Seychelles.
+When setting up a live account, we could choose from platforms like TradingView, MT4, MT5, and cTrader.
+Alternatively, customers can activate the BlackBull CopyTrader for automated trade copying or allocate funds to trade physical shares with BlackBull Invest.

-BlackBull Markets offers execution averaging under 100 milliseconds with prices sourced directly from top-tier liquidity providers such as Citibank, Goldman Sachs, and Barclays.
-Thanks to its Electronic Communication Network (ECN) pricing model, client orders are executed without passing through a dealing desk, ensuring transparency and minimal latency.
 There are three main account types: ECN Standard, ECN Prime, and Prime+.
 Retail customers can trade forex with no commissions and spreads as low as 0.8 pips via ECN Standard accounts.
-Lower spreads from 0.0 pips are available to clients with ECN Prime accounts, where a $3 commission applies when you enter or exit trades.
+We tested the ECN Prime account, where we paid a $3 commission per side per standard lot, but spreads were significantly lower, averaging 0.1 pips for EUR/USD, 0.12 pts for gold, and 0.6 pts for major indices like the US500.
 The Prime+ account is designed for high-volume traders, with lot-based rebates.
-Swap-free accounts, subject to administrative fees, are available for the three account types in select markets.
+We found that swap-free accounts, subject to administrative fees, are available for the three account types in select markets.

 Trading foreign exchange on margin carries a high level of risk and may not be suitable for all investors.
 The high degree of leverage can work against you as well as for you.
 Before deciding to trade foreign exchange, you should carefully consider your investment objectives, level of experience, and risk appetite.
 The possibility exists that you could sustain a loss of some or all of your initial investment and, therefore, you should not invest money you cannot afford to lose.
 You should make yourself aware of all the risks associated with foreign exchange trading and seek advice from an independent financial advisor if you have any questions or concerns as to how a loss would affect your lifestyle.- 4.
 Pepperstone

 Founded in 2010 and headquartered in Melbourne, Pepperstone is a global broker with a presence in over 160 countries.
-The broker maintains a high level of regulatory compliance through licensing from the Australian Securities and Investments Commission (ASIC), the Cyprus Securities and Exchange Commission (CySEC), and the UK’s Financial Conduct Authority, among others.
+The broker is licensed by the Australian Securities and Investments Commission (ASIC), the Cyprus Securities and Exchange Commission (CySEC), and the UK’s Financial Conduct Authority, among others.
 Pepperstone supports over 1,475 instruments across markets such as forex, shares, commodities, and indices.
-The instruments are tradable via a suite of third-party software, including MT4, MT5, cTrader, and TradingView, or the proprietary Pepperstone platform.
+The instruments are tradable via a suite of third-party platforms, including MT4, MT5, cTrader, and TradingView, or the proprietary Pepperstone platform.

-Based on their preferences and trading frequency, retail clients of the broker are offered two main account structures, Standard and Razor.
-Standard users have access to spreads from 1.0 pip, with no commissions attached to the overall trading cost.
-Razor accounts, designed for high-frequency traders, feature spreads from 0.0 pips plus a $3.50 commission per lot per side.
+Raw accounts, designed for high-frequency traders, feature spreads from 0.0 pips plus a $3.50 commission per lot per side.
+They yielded average spreads of 0.1 pips for the EUR/USD pair.
+The average spreads for precious metals and indices coincided with those for the Standard account.
 The broker offers a demo account for inexperienced clients along with various guides, articles, and webinars.

-Established in 2010, Global Prime operates in accordance with the guidelines of the financial regulators of Australia and Vanuatu.
-The broker’s suite of nearly 150 instruments encompasses the asset classes of forex, commodities, crypto, indices, and US shares, tradable via the third-party MetaTrader 4 and MetaTrader 5.
-Two account structures, Standard and Raw, are offered to retail customers.
+Established in 2010, Global Prime is regulated by the financial authorities of Australia and Vanuatu.
+Our tests revealed the broker offers a suite of nearly 150 instruments that encompasses the asset classes of forex, commodities, crypto, indices, and US shares, tradable via the third-party platforms MetaTrader 4 and MetaTrader 5.

 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017. - 6.
 AvaTrade